Koen Ridder

 Koen Ridder (born 14 March 1985) is a Dutch badminton player.
 The left handler Ridder, was a part of the Duinwijck badminton club.
-He won the men's doubles title at the national championships in 2009, 2011, and 2013 partnered with Ruud Bosch.
-Together with Bosch, they won some international tournament in Portugal, Belgium, Canada, Slovenia, Norway, Peru and Tahiti.
-He also play for the Düren 57 club in German.
-His parents, Rob and Marjan Ridder also a professional badminton players.
+He won the men's doubles title at the National championships in 2009, 2011, and 2013 partnered with Ruud Bosch.
+Together with Bosch, they won some international tournaments in Portugal, Belgium, Canada, Slovenia, Norway, Peru and Tahiti.
+He also played for the Düren 57 club in Germany.
+His parents, Rob and Marjan Ridder were also professional badminton players and current top veterans.

 Koen Ridder was elected vice-chair of the athlete commission of the BWF for a 4-year term in May 2015.
 In 2017 Ridder was chosen as Chair by his fellow commission members.
 He achieved his personal best world ranking of 22 in 2013.
-Koen retired as a professional player in 2014 after representing The Netherlands for more than 10 years at international level.
+Koen retired as a professional player in 2014 after representing The Netherlands for more than 10 years at international badminton level.